Mosstone/Tholos/README.md

         but make requires the tmpfs file to be written.
 This shouldn't affect anything but ninja+meson is still a natural fit
-            These build methods would allow for dynamic executable builds, simplifying deployment, making metaprogramming versatile and accessible invokable where shell and scripting is not available
+            These build methods would allow for dynamic executable builds, simplifying deployment, making metaprogramming versatile and accessible invocable where shell and scripting is not available

             Tholos is inherently immutable once compiled so the build instruct is also difficult to alter without changing the binary itself.
-If imported into a larger project binary, the application would then have a tamper resistent means of distributed self installation
+If imported into a larger project binary, the application would then have a tamper resistant means of distributed self installation

             This also puts all in place for standardized extraction methods for git, since you could just type "git clone my/project; ~/project/install.bin" instead of figuring out which build method